techiediaries/techiediaries/_posts/2020/angular-9/2018-12-28-angular-9-feature-root-modules-example.md

 You Angular application has at least one module which is called the **root** module.
 You need to bootstrap the root module to start your application.

-## Creating the Admin Feature Sub-Module & CRUD Interface
+## Creating an Angular 9 Module by Example

 Now, let's create the admin CRUD interface for listing, creating, updating and deleting the portfolio projects.